-What is a Qualified Higher Education Expense for Tax Purposes?
+Higher Education Expense That Qualify for Tax Breaks

 In addition, early IRA withdrawals (before age 59 1/2) used for QHEE will be exempt from the 10% early withdrawal penalty tax, although the amount withdrawn would still be subject to ordinary income taxes.

 The IRS website defines qualified higher education expenses as:

 "tuition, fees, books, supplies, and equipment required for the enrollment or attendance of a student at an eligible educational institution.
 They also include expenses for special needs services incurred by or for special needs students in connection with their enrollment or attendance.
 In addition, if the individual is at least a half-time student, room and board are qualified higher education expenses."

 Many schools or programs now require laptops or computers (hmmm... perhaps even an iPad).
 If so, that expense would count as "equipment required for the enrollment or attendance of a student".
 And note that for part-time students room and board expenses are subject to a cap.

 In case of an audit make sure to keep any list of required equipment that the school provides, and any requirements provided in the class syllabus.
 And of course you'll want to keep receipts so you can show how much you paid for what.

 If the student may qualify for other benefits such as the Lifetime Learning Credit, then you may have to keep track of some thing called Adjusted Qualified Higher Education Expenses (AQHEE) - and only the lower adjusted amount would be eligible for tax breaks on distribution.

 You can learn more in Record-keeping for your 529.